 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
 The Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
-This includes aggregate reductions of Medicare payments to providers of 2% per fiscal year, which remain in effect through 2031.
+This includes aggregate reductions of Medicare payments to providers of 2% per fiscal year, which remain in effect through 2032, absent additional congressional action.

-Subsequent legislation extended the 2% reduction which remains in effect through 2031.
 Due to the Statutory Pay-As-You-Go Act of 2010, estimated budget deficit increases resulting from the American Rescue Plan Act of 2021, and subsequent legislation, Medicare payments to providers will be further reduced starting in 2025 absent further legislation.
 The U.S. American Taxpayer Relief Act of 2012 further reduced Medicare payments to several types of providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.